 Image no longer available

 2. Tuck toes and lift knees off the ground as you push back through hands to lift hips up and back into downward-facing dog.
-Lengthen spine Place left hand on right knee to hold it in place as you extend right arm straight out to right tightness in your hamstrings.
+Lengthen spine and relax neck.
+Straighten legs as much as you can without feeling uncomfortable then gently pull the right leg toward you to activate the.

 8. Modified Brettzel Stretch